langchain-ai/langsmith-sdk/js/README.md

 A typical workflow looks like:

-1. Set up an account with LangSmith or host your [local server](https://docs.smith.langchain.com/docs/additional-resources/local_installation).
+1. Set up an account with LangSmith.
 2. Log traces.
 3. Debug, Create Datasets, and Evaluate Runs.